loiseaujc/QuadProg/paper/paper.md

 |       # 2 |
 |       # 3 |

-The table above reports the computational time needed by the legacy and modernized implementations to solve three representative problems for the ??? test-suite.
+The table above reports the computational time needed by the legacy and modernized implementations to solve three representative problems from the ??? test-suite.
 The platform considered is a something-something computer with something-something CPU.
 Both codes have been compiled with `gfortran 14` along with the following options: `-03 -march=native -mtune=native`.
 In all cases, the modernized implementation outperforms the legacy one, with speed-up reaching almost ??x on the largest problem considered.

 ## Comparison with other QP solvers

-We make use of the [`qpbenchmark`](https://github.com/qpsolvers/qpbenchmark/tree/main) [@qpbenchmark] utility `python` package to compare the performances of the modernized `QuadProg` implementation against a fairly complete set of alternatives.
+We make use of the [`qpbenchmark`](https://github.com/qpsolvers/qpbenchmark/tree/main) [@qpbenchmark] `python` package to compare the performances of the modernized `quadprog` implementation against a fairly complete set of alternatives.
-Only the subset of dense problems from the [Maros-Mesaros](https://www.cuter.rl.ac.uk/Problems/marmes.html) test suite is being considered.
+Only the subset of strictly convex dense problems from the [Maros-Mesaros](https://www.cuter.rl.ac.uk/Problems/marmes.html) test suite is being considered.

 # Limitations and perspectives

-**Strict convexity :** Making explicit usage of the Cholesky decomposition, `Modern QuadProg` (and its legacy ancestor) is limited to strictly convex QP (i.e. problems for which $\mathbf{P}$ is symmetric positive-definite).
+**Strict convexity :** `Modern QuadProg` (and its legacy ancestor) is limited to strictly convex QP (i.e. problems for which $\mathbf{P}$ is symmetric positive-definite).
 Note however that, when the problem is not strictly convex, the symmetric positive semi-definite matrix $\mathbf{P}$ can be replaced with $\mathbf{P} + \varepsilon \mathbf{I}$ at the expense of solving a slightly perturbed (albeit now strictly convex) problem.
 In most applications, this small regularization might hardly change the result of the optimizer while robustifying the solution process.

-**Lack of interfaces with other languages :**

-**Build system :**
+Another alternative would be to implement the extension of the Goldfarb & Idnani algorithm for non-strictly convex QP by @bolland1996dual.

+**Limited interfaces with other languages :** For the sake of simplicity, we currently provide only simple bindings with `Python`.
+These have been generated via the ??? utility built on-top of `f2py`.
+Interfacing with `C` or `R` is also being considered albeit not planned for the moment.
+Contributions by interested users are most welcome.

 # Acknowledgements